psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 - The README provides an overview of the content, hinting that the `data` folder contains input datasets.
 - If you navigate to `code`, you will see that most files with R code are there, hosted on GitHub.
 - If you navigate to `data`, you will see links that take you to *other GitHub repositories* (technical detail - this is how GitHub displays submodules).
-- Side note, if you go to one of the data directories, and navigate all the way to a single `.nii.gz` or `png` file, you will see GitHub showing that it is a symlink, not an actual data file.
+- Side note: if you go to one of the data directories, and navigate all the way to a single `.nii.gz` or `png` file, you will see GitHub showing that it is a symlink, not an actual data file.
 - Try for example navigating to `highspeed-decoding/decoding/sub-01/plots/sub-01_run-01_tmap_masked.png`: it's a symbolic link pointing to `.git/annex/objects...`.
 Let's see if we have the ability to obtain this file through DataLad.

 Both the README content and the existence of submodules told us that we are dealing with subdatasets.